csr/TravelAR/LanguageTranslationAR/Carthage/Checkouts/FunctionalTableData/README.md

 ### Manual

-Simply drag and drop the `FunctionalTableData/FunctionalTableData` folder into your Xcode project.
+Simply drag and drop `FunctionalTableData/FunctionalTableData.xcodeproj` into your Xcode project.

 ### Carthage